 The Technology and Applied Composition (TAC) Studios are designed to serve as state-of-the-art creative spaces for teaching, composition, recording, and music production.
-These studios are intended to be used for hands-on learning and development of creative works, not as regular practice rooms or computer labs.
+These studios are intended to be used for hands-on learning and development of creative works by TAC students, not as regular practice rooms or computer labs.
 These facilities may not be used by students for commercial purposes - you may not charge for your services while using these resources.
 TAC Majors have access to all of the TAC studios and labs once they complete the required training or receive permission from the TAC Studio Manager.
 These spaces can be reserved by TAC majors via the internal departmental calendars.
 Non-TAC Majors can have access to the TAC computer lab in AGC S01 once they have completed training with the TAC Studio Manager.
-Non-TAC Majors may also receive studio access through a relevant and corresponding TAC course; for the duration of the course, and at their instructor's request.
-General training takes place at noon every Thursday in S01 or via an appointment made by contacting tacstudios@sfcm.edu.
-Gear in the TAC studio Manager.
-Further, there is to be absolutely no food or drink in the TAC studios, and studios must always be left tidy.
+Non-TAC Majors may also receive access to S01 following a training session, and may receive studio access through a relevant and corresponding TAC course; for the duration of the course, and at their instructor's request.

+PLEASE NOTE: Gear in the TAC spaces may not leave the room or be unplugged unless with express permission given by the TAC Studio Manager.
+Further, there is to be absolutely no food or drink in the

+TAC studios, and studios must always be left tidy.
 Repeated misuse of the studios or labs can, and will, result in getting access revoked.